 So why do people want to buy memorabilia?
-Owner of Reckless Records UK sums it up in two words: “Nostalgia and investment” Collector, Ms. Jones capitalises on the notion of investment adding that in order to see a return on your money (should you ever have to sell) that you should buy only from older film stars due to the somewhat limited merchandise available back then.
+Owner of Reckless Records UK sums it up in two words: “nostalgia and investment.”
+Collector, Ms. Jones capitalises on this notion of investment.
+She adds, that in order to see a return on your money (should you ever have to sell) you should buy only from older film stars due to the somewhat limited merchandise available back then.
 As private buyers still dominate this exclusive market, Paul Bloom and George Newman conducted a study of three auctions.
-Their results concluded that private buyers who pay high prices believe by collecting objects such as film and music memorabilia that they will be closer to the individuals they belonged to.
+Their results concluded that private buyers who pay high prices believe that by collecting objects such as film and music memorabilia they will be closer to the individuals to whom they belonged.

-While it is understandable where the attraction of collecting memorabilia comes from, the harsh reality is that we are losing a great deal of music and film history that should perhaps be preserved for the world to see.
+While it is understandable where the attraction of collecting memorabilia comes from.
+The harsh reality is that we are losing a great deal of music and film history that should perhaps be preserved for the world to see.
 This loss was something the late George Michael struggled to accept.
-Michael famously bought the piano on which John Lennon wrote “Imagine” for a reported £1,670,000 at a 2000 Auction.
+Michael famously bought the piano on which John Lennon wrote “Imagine” for a reported £1,670,000 at an auction in 2000.
 The Wham frontman donated the piano back to the museum it was being held in going on to say that it was “not the type of thing that should be in storage somewhere or be protected, it should be seen by people”.

-However, although many people are alike to George Michael in wanting to preserve memorabilia.
-There is simply not enough money or space in museums to compete against private buyers in order protect and preserve every piece of memorabilia out there.
-Although collectors including that of Ms. Jones do believe in their hearts that certain items of memorabilia being sold at auctions should be donated to a museum.
-It’s simply not happening and unfortunately, we are faced with the saddening realisation that these private collections won’t be seen together by the public in their entirety again.
+However, although many people are like George Michael in wanting to preserve memorabilia, there is simply not enough money or space in museums to compete against private buyers in order to protect and preserve every piece of memorabilia out there.
+Although collectors, including Ms. Jones, do believe in their hearts that certain items of memorabilia being sold at auctions should be donated to a museum.
+It’s simply not happening and unfortunately, we are faced with the saddening realisation that these private collections won’t be seen together by the public in their entirety ever again.